Why Guaranteed German Pension Products Just Aren’t Worth It

 We are rather skeptical about using such a strategy for a long-term pension portfolio, given the zero or negative real return.

-Therefore, we would strongly advise clients not to invest in Allianz Index Select or any other product with such a strategy for the long term.
-Especially as the product involves significant upfront costs (upfront fees are levied over the lifetime contribution), and the minimal return before the cost is not even secure.
-What warrants even further concern, is that there seem to be no available articles by advisors or Altersvorsorge websites that explain how the real strategy works, as we do above.
-Or run tests with long-term historic data to check the benefits of these products in Germany.
-In other words: it seems that this product is too complex for advisors as well.³
+What warrants even further concern is that there seem to be no articles available from advisors or Altersvorsorge websites that explain how the real strategy works, as we do above.
+Or run tests with long-term historical data to check the benefits of these products in Germany.
+In other words, it appears that this product is too complex for advisors as well.³

 In Sum